 How old is Table Mountain?

 This may be a surprise, but Table Mountain is considered to be one of the oldest mountains in the world and is 600 million years old.
-That makes it older than the Andes, the Alpes, and it’s 6 times older than the Himalayas and 5 times older than the Rocky Mountains.
+That makes it older than the Andes, and the Alpes, and it’s 6 times older than the Himalayas and 5 times older than the Rocky Mountains.

 Why is Table Mountain Flat?